spine-tools/Spine-Toolbox/docs/source/spine_db_editor/importing_and_exporting_data.rst

 Overview
 ========

-Data store form supports importing and exporting data in three different formats: SQLite, JSON, and Excel.
+Spine database editor supports importing and exporting data in three different formats: SQLite, JSON, and Excel.
 The SQLite import/export uses the Spine database format.
 The JSON and Excel import/export use a specific format described below.